aminroosta/pgr/readme.md

 curl -X DELETE http://localhost:8080/user/2 # delete the user with id 2
 ```

-Here are two possible sections for your readme file:

-Here is a possible section for your readme file:

 ## Query string parameters

 You can use query string parameters to pass additional arguments to your